particle-iot/docs/src/content/scaling/best-practices/device-protection.md

 You can see the Device Protection status in the [Particle console](https://console.particle.io/) in the device vitals for individual product devices, and in the fleet health reports.

-Once Device Protection is enabled, there is no way to turn it back off!
-We recommend using a separate product for software development so you can still access local flashing and the SWD/JTAG debugger for devices in that product during development.

 ## Testing with Device OS 6.x

 Device Protection can only be tested with enterprise accounts that have one or more products with it enabled at this time.
 Once Particle has enabled a product with Device Protection: